The Princess Bride: Casting

 Reiner had quickly decided on Cary Elwes for Westley, based on his performance in Lady Jane; however, during the casting period in Los Angeles, Elwes was in West Germany on set for Maschenka.
 Reiner flew out to West Berlin to meet with Elwes, confirming his appropriateness for the role.
 While Reiner and casting director Jane Jenkins auditioned other actors for Westley, they knew Elwes was perfect for the part.
-Elwes had read the book in his childhood and associated himself with the character of Westley, but never believed he would have the opportunity to play him.
+Elwes had read the book in his childhood and was enamored with the character of Westley, but never imagined that he would ever have the opportunity to play him.

 Robin Wright was cast late in the process, about a week before filming.
 Uma Thurman, Meg Ryan, Sean Young, Suzy Amis, Courteney Cox, Alexandra Paul and Whoopi Goldberg all auditioned for the role.
 Wright's agent had heard of the casting call and encouraged Wright to audition.
 Though initially shy, Wright impressed Jenkins, and later Reiner.
 They invited Wright to come meet Goldman at his house.
 Jenkins recalls: "The doorbell rang.
 Rob went to the door, and literally, as he opened the door, [Wright] was standing there in this little white summer dress, with her long blonde hair, and she had a halo from the sun.
 She was backlit by God.
 And Bill Goldman looked across the room at her, and he said, 'Well, that's what I wrote.'
 It was the most perfect thing."
+Moreover, Wright adopted a British accent for her role, reflecting the convention in medieval-set fantasy films of using British accents to evoke a historical European setting.
 Mandy Patinkin and Wallace Shawn were early choices for the cast; Shawn in particular was chosen as Vizzini due to his diminutive size to contrast that of the giant Fezzik.
 Danny DeVito was considered for the role of Vizzini.